Manu343726/Manu343726.github.io/_posts/2019-03-11-here-be-frogs-battling-dragons.md

 > I had to leave a dependency on zlib and libtinfo for lack of time, but
 > I plan to rebuild the packages with zero system deps asap.

-After that point the build just the usual build of an LLVM component, as if you were following the manual.
+After that point the build is just the usual build of an LLVM component, as if you were following the manual.
 Just `make -j$(nproc)` and go watch the director's cut of The Lord Of The Rings.